-An exciting exhibition, celebrating the inspiring women of Glamis is to be exhibited at Glamis Castle from 30th March 2019.
-Glamis Castle is recognized as the family home of the Earls
+An exciting exhibition, celebrating the inspiring women of Glamis is to be exhibited at Glamis Castle from 28th March 2020.
+Glamis Castle is recognised as the family home of the Earls

 The idea for the exhibition resulted from various archive enquiries which revealed new information on lesser known women of Glamis, including the opera composer, Lady Mildred Bowes Lyon, daughter of the 13th Earl and great-aunt of HM The Queen; as well as Lilian Bowes Lyon, cousin to HM The Queen Mother, author/poet and ‘Queen of the Slums’, who sponsored two Jewish boys in the Second World War; and the heroine nursemaid, Annie Jackson, who saved the life of the 13th Earl’s grandson, Hubert during a shipwreck off the Bay of Biscay in 1885.
 Following correspondence with the Castle Archivist, Annie’s great-granddaughter kindly donated her archives to Glamis in 2018.